Powerlearnproject/se-day1-assignment-Moz11/README.md

 Question 2
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Answer

+**The Vague prompt:** "Help me develop a software"

+**When Improved:**
+"As a Software developer, can you help develop a program that can add two numbers asking for user's input?"

+**Explanation:**
+The improved prompt is more effective because it clearly defines clearly what the user wants to achieve and the type.
+This specificity helps in providing a focused and relevant response, ensuring that the assistance is directly applicable to the user’s needs